 Barnes, E.M.
 (2015).
 Academic language in early childhood classrooms.
 American Speech and Hearing Association’s Perspectives on Language Learning and Education, 22(3), 85-92.

 Wissman, K. K., Staples, J. M., Vasudevan, L., & Nichols, R.E.
 (2015).
 Cultivating research pedagogies with adolescents: Created spaces, engaged participation, and embodied inquiry.
 Anthropology & Education Quarterly, 46(2), 186-197.

 Lee, S. & Scanlon, D. M. (2015).
 The Effects of the Interactive Strategies Approach on At-Risk Kindergartners' Spelling.
-Reading and Writing: An Interdisciplinary Journal.
+Reading and Writing: An Interdisciplinary Journal, 28(3), 313-346.

-Puccioni, J. (2014).
+Puccioni, J. (2015).
 Parents’ Conceptions of School Readiness, Transition Practices, and Children's Academic Achievement Trajectories.
-The Journal of Educational Research, 1-18. doi: 10.1080/00220671.2013.850399.
+The Journal of Educational Research, 108(2), 130-147.

-Puccioni, J. & Michaels, L. (In Press).
+Puccioni, J. & Michaels, L. (2015).
 Mobile phone use and children’s literacy learning.
-In Z. Yan (Ed.), Encyclopedia of Mobile Phone Behavior (Volumes 1, 2, & 3).
+In Z. Yan (Ed.), Encyclopedia of Mobile Phone Behavior (pp. 519-527).).
 Hershey, PA: IGI Global.